JushBJJ/Rane/README.md

 Rane is a chat client aimed to solve the issue of _______ _________ chat client websites.
 Therefore, this web application is to be ______ _______.

+## It doesn't work!
+It works on my machine.
 ## How to setup

 ### Install Requirements